aleshaleksey/fansys23/08-spell-list.md

 |A|The target is "crippled"|
 |A|The target has vulnerability to one damage type|
 |S|The target is "immobilised" at the end of each of its turns, it may make a grapple roll as an attack action to attempt to break it at the start of it turn|

-**Special**:

-- If the target succeeds the save and rolls at least one 12 on the 2D12 roll in the process, the curse affects the caster instead, unless the caster also succeeds the save, in which case the spell dissipates.
-- If the target fails the initial save, it is affected by the curse for the full duration and does not make repeated saves.
-- Poison or Disease class depends on the class of the individual poison or disease.

-**Upcast(local)**: If upcast to 5 MP dice, the caster may choose three C class, two B class or 1 A curses.
-If upcast to 7 MP dice, the caster may choose 4 C class, three B class, 2 A class or 1 S class curses.

-**Global**: The curse is permanent.
-If upcast to cost 10 MP dice the caster may choose three C Class, two B class or 1 A class condition.

 ___
 ### Melt